-Ask yourself “What do I believe?” and the result will likely be a cascade of memories highlighting actions, thoughts and experiences fitting a particular set of Virtues, or Values-in-action.
+Approach life as a learning process and ask yourself “What do I believe?”
+The result will likely be a cascade of memories highlighting actions, thoughts, and experiences fitting a particular set of Virtues, or Values-in-action.
 The whole of this cascade will provide the basis for a rather nice structure or Narrative that you can offer to yourself or another to express who you believe yourself to be.
 This process also has a rather powerful effect of providing a sense of continuity and rightness about your life.

 What it is not is a means of selecting what is True and Correct as if from a bin of differentiated facts.

 This whole-part strategy is a mechanism for weaving together disparate pieces of information.
-However, it’s just that, a mechanism or strategy, it doesn’t create something out of nothing, it has to work with what is given externally.
+However, it’s just that, a mechanism or strategy that doesn’t create something but has to work with what is given.
 Thankfully life is a whole lot bigger than any one of our perceptions, so we can create new stories quite often and even ones that are different than those of another despite having been in the same place and time.

 Ever expressed a memory of childhood to a sibling and had them dispute it?
 Had a moment of confusion when declaring one’s view of an event only to have a spouse, friend or colleague direct attention to a different view of that same event or a piece from it that wasn’t seen?
 Welcome to the puzzle-making that is experience.

 How does this fit with the initial “Who am I?” question.
 Glad you ask.
 We generally only talk about “life experience” once we’ve gathered a certain amount of it.
 As a consequence we don’t appreciate what went into creating it, taking our perception as gospel or simply the “correct” view.
 Not much in life feels better than being right and we go out of our way to keep that feeling alive and well.